earthbucks/earthbucks/docs/blog/2024-03-30-why-we-need-another-blockchain.md

 I am optimistic we will be able to launch the first version in just a few months.

-Please follow @earthbucks_com (http://earthbucks.com) to stay up-to-date.
+Please follow [earthbucks.com](http://earthbucks.com) to stay up-to-date.

-Ryan X. Charles